 Of course my recommendation is if you are the camping type, just rent a campsite at the Elkmont Campground during this time frame and stay a few nights.
 This will give you a little more flexibility in viewing the fireflies!

 Elkmont Campground is one of 10 frontcountry camping options inside the Great Smoky Mountains National Park.
 With 200 sites, the campground is easily the largest and busiest campground in the park.

 Elkmont Campground is open between January 1 – November 1 so be sure to plan accordingly.
 It is recommended that you make prior reservations online, especially if you are visiting during peak times!

-There is plenty to see and do in the campground from exploring all of the areas mentioned above to simply just enjoying the beautiful Elkmont area.
+There is plenty to see and do in the Elkmont Campground in the Smoky Mountains from exploring all of the areas mentioned above to simply just enjoying the beautiful region.